PITOP Borehole Geophysical Test Site

 There are sensors in well for measuring gases (CO2 and radon) and a piezometer for measuring the height of the water table and other environmental parameters, including electrolytes.
 The data comply with the FAIR data policy (Findable Accessible Interoperable Reusable), being available and downloadable online at https://pitop.ogs.it.

-Thanks to the opportunity offered by the PNRR (National Recovery and Resilience Plan), PITOP will be further enhanced with the purchase of new equipment.
-DAS fiber optic cables and their new generation interrogator were purchased, which will allow the acquisition of seismic data with a better signal/noise ratio, high sensitivity, and high spatial sensor density.
+Thanks to the opportunity offered by the PNRR (National Recovery and Resilience Plan), PITOP has been enhanced with the purchase of new equipment.
+DAS fiber optic cables and their new generation interrogators were purchased, which enables the acquisition of seismic data with a better signal/noise ratio, high sensitivity, and high spatial sensor density.

-A new wireless system for electrical tomography at great depths was purchased: the 3D wireless IRIS Instruments Full Waver, which will make it possible to obtain highly reliable images.
-Furthermore, an array of electrodes will be cemented in a planned new well 250 m deep, and another array will be used for investigations up to 450 m, making surface-to-well and cross-hole investigations possible between wells.
+A new wireless system for electrical tomography at great depths is also available: the 3D wireless IRIS Instruments Full Waver, which will make it possible to obtain highly reliable images.
+An array of electrodes has been cemented in PITOP5, and another array is available for investigations up to 450 m, making surface-to-well and cross-hole investigations possible between wells.

 Areas of Research: